 - Puncturing of the tick’s body.

 Why is this a problem?

 Leaving behind the tick’s mouth parts may result in a localised infection, which in severe cases can lead to abscesses and even septicaemia.
-Compressing the tick’s body or causing injury or irritation to the tick may cause fluids (its saliva and gut contents) to be regurgitated back into the bloodstream of its host (the person or animal it’s attached to).
-These fluids may contain disease-causing organisms.
-Puncturing the body of the tick may spill infective fluids (full of disease-causing organisms) on to the host, or on to the person removing the tick.
+Compressing the tick’s body or causing injury or irritation to the tick may its saliva and gut contents to be regurgitated back into the bloodstream of its host (the person or animal it’s attached to).
+These fluids may contain infections.
+Puncturing the body of the tick may cause spillage of infected fluids onto the host or on to the person removing the tick.